moddio/moddio-docs/using-scripts/entity-types/unit.md

 We need to set some limits on our attribute to make sure its values doesn't get out of control.
 This is where we will use **Value range**.
 The two options here, `min` and `max` are used for setting the minimum and maximum values that this attribute can be.
 For our "Rage" attribute, the default values of 0 and 100 will work perfectly.
 It's easiest to understand what our "rage meter" represents if we can also think of it as a percentage.
 When a unit of type "Homie" is created, it is 0% angry; its "Rage" attribute is 0.
 Since there are now limits on this attribute, it can never be less than 0, the `min`, or greater than 100, the `max`.

-Under these options is a drop-down list where you can select the data type of the attribute.
-**[editors note-do we still need this? its a choice between Number or Time]**

 `Regeneratespeed` is the next option, and it is the first of the details that make attributes unique from "Variables".
 The game engine will actually allow for attributes to automatically increase or decrease as time goes on.
 A good general rule is that a value of 0.25 for this option will increase the attribute by about 1 per second.
 In the other direction, to decrease the value of an attribute by 1 per second, you would set this option to -0.25.

 For the "Rage" attribute, let's set it to `1`.
 In doing so, the "Rage" of units of type "Homie" will increase by 4 every second.
 Another way of looking at this would be that the attribute will automatically increase to 100 after the unit of type "Homie" has existed for 25 seconds.